Raising Neurodiversity Awareness

 Hypersensitivity…

 At work, you talk to people.
 Your customers, co-workers, boss.
 You sometimes have the impression that you are not talking in the same language because they constantly misunderstand you.
-Can even get offended over something you said that was entirely logical to you.
+They even get offended over something you said that was entirely logical to you.

 Socially awkward…